artberri/web/content/blog/2016-09-07-personal-branding-for-developers/index.md

 _PS: If you come here looking for how to become a Rock Star Developer, sorry about that, I'll tell you once I achieve it.
 In the meantime, you can have [a good read](https://books.google.es/books?id=flEnCgAAQBAJ) about it._

----

-This post was originally published in the [Ve Global Developers Blog](https://developers.veinteractive.com/tech-blog/personal-branding-for-developers).